HackBeanpot/mono-repo/README.md

 11. **`.prettierrc`**: This file configures prettier styling rules

 12. **`package.json`**: A manifest file for Node.js projects, this file includes the metadata for the project.
-Metadat incluedes the project's name, author, etc. This manifest is how npm knows which packages to isntall to run the project.
+Metadata includes the project's name, author, etc. This manifest is how npm knows which packages to install to run the project.

 13. **`README.md`**: A reference text file containing information about the project.